-Haworthia Watermelon are winter growing plants, they remain dormant above 35C, and very hardy plant can be killed only by wrong potting mix or over watering, haworthia doe snot like direct sunlight, alway use very porous media, do not use soil or sand for haworthias
+Haworthia Watermelon are winter-growing plants, they remain dormant above 35C, and the very hardy plants can be killed only bythe wrong potting mix or watering, haworthia do not like direct sunlight, always use very porous media, do not use soil or sand for haworthias

 A wonderful feature of Haworthia is the great variation in the appearance.
 Textures and colors vary greatly among individuals and often display exceptionally attractive combinations.
 Growers carefully select parents and then hybridize to create more fascinating varieties.
 The people who enjoy Haworthias have a true admiration for the beauty of each individual plant.